 - Participate in controlled and eco-conscious bonfires for Holika Dahan, ensuring proper disposal of ashes.

 Protecting yourself and others during Holi is essential for a joyful experience.
 Simple precautions can prevent skin irritation, eye problems, and other inconveniences.
+These steps ensure everyone can enjoy the festivities without worry.

 Step 1: Apply oil or moisturiser to your skin and hair before playing to create a protective barrier against colours.